 Continue north (we’ll be traveling counter clockwise through the islands) and head for a lunch stop at the Baths near the southern part of Virgin Gorda – part of the National Park Trust.

 The Baths should not be missed!
-There are about 20 free mooring balls here that can fill up fast.
+There are about 20 National Park mooring balls here that can fill up fast.
 No anchoring.
 Again it can get crowded, so plan accordingly.

-The highlight here is the hike through the massive boulders to Devil’s Bay.
+The highlight here is the Caves trail hike through the massive boulders to Devil’s Bay.
 It is unlike any place I’ve ever been and you’ll want to make lots of stops to take pictures.

 Important note: you can’t land your dingy ashore – they have dingy moorings available and then you swim ashore.
 Also use caution if there is a northerly swell running – this mooring field might be very rolly and swimming ashore, dangerous.
 Look for the safety flag that is visible from the mooring field – if it is red, do not swim ashore.